 - East side of the Appomattox Court House Village

 Other Things to Do at Appomattox Court House National Historical Park

-Visiting in person almost always beats just pictures, so here are some things to do at Appomattox Court House to help plan your trip!
+Visiting in person always beats just pictures, so here are some things to do at Appomattox Court House to help plan your trip!

 - Start in the Historic Village area and see the Court House, McLean House, and Clover Hill Tavern

 - Hiking trails around the park, short or long trails available

 - See the North Carolina Monument, the only state-specific monument in this park

 - Follow the Appomattox Court House Driving Tour